wchesley/notebook/Security/ThreatLocker/Policy_Order_Of_Operation.md

 This article covers the order of policies as they apply to your computers.
 The first policy that a file matches is the one that is processed, and no further policies will be applied to that file.

+## Policy Order Changes 10/16/2025

+> [!CAUTION]> Important Note: Policy order changes cannot be rolled back once they are implemented.

+Beginning in ThreatLocker Portal Version `3.3.1`, and Windows Agent `10.5.3`,  ThreatLocker offers the opportunity to move from a hierarchical structure of policy ordering to a flat processing structure.
+This change is optional; however, it is needed to accommodate future changes, including the ability to view all policies for each module, and the ability to not prioritize built-in applications over custom applications.

+By reordering policies, you can choose to manage a lower number of policies by creating entire organization or global policies, and setting exceptions to those catch-all policies at a lower order by number.

+Once an organization meets the criteria of having all their Windows groups set to `10.5.3` or above, a new button will be available in the Application Control > Policies hamburger menu titled `Upgrade to Flat Policy Structure`.

+> [!NOTE] Please note: Parent organizations must upgrade before the option will be presented to child organizations.
+This is a per organization setting, so every organization will have the ability to choose to upgrade.

+You will be presented with a confirmation dialog that outlines the benefits of upgrading to a flat policy structure.

+Select the checkbox at the bottom to acknowledge that you understand the policy order could be impacted.

+Next, select the 'Save' button.

+The reordering process should not interfere with the existing order of an Organization's policies.
+Instead, it will assign order numbers as follows:

+- Built-in applications - Start at 101
+- Custom apps - Start at +100,001
+- Default policy - Will be 1,000,000

+Policies will be processed from the lowest number to the highest number, regardless of their Applies To level.

+> [!NOTE] Please Note: Some discrepencies could occur for policies that have the same order by number assigned,

+Once the order numbers have been changed, policies at any level can be renumbered to any number to provide granular control over the policy processing order.
+This includes the ability to set a group or single computer policy to process before a global policy.

+> [!NOTE] Please Note: Policies cannot be reordered to a negative number

+It is important to note that by default, the Windows Agent automatically prioritizes built-in applications over custom applications.
+This means that a policy for a custom application for Office will always be processed after a policy for the built-in Office application, regardless of hierarchy or policy order number.
+The reorder will reflect the processing order as built-in applications will be given a lower order by number.

+To allow the agent to stop prioritizing built-in applications, the Agent Setting "Prioritize Built-In Applications" will need to be set with the checkbox unchecked.

 ## Application Control